Ackeraa/rabit/README.md

-Rabit
+# Rabit

-This project implement a simple API of turtle to draw line, rectangle, circle, text and convert the process into gif.
+This project implements a simple API of turtle to draw line, rectangle, circle, text and convert the process into gif.

-## Python Versions

-python 3.

 ## Install